Bikini Model Alexa Collins Gets Sultry In Scanty Purple & Black Lace Lingerie On Instagram

 As previously reported by The Inquisitr, the model stunned her fans on Wednesday as well when she posted a set of photos that featured her rocking a ruffled red dress with a plunging neckline.

 Alexa Collins put all of her enviable curves on full display in the dress, which highlighted her abundant cleavage.
-That upload also proved to be a popular one among fans, who have clicked the like button over 15,000 times while leaving more than 230 comments to date.
+That upload also proved to be a popular one among fans.
+Her loyal following clicked the like button over 15,000 times, while leaving more than 230 comments.